 Our anthologies Trust Me!
-(2008) and Trust Me Too (2012) reflect our principal goal of maintaining literary excellence.
+(2008), Trust Me Too (2012) and Rich & Rare (2015) reflect our principal goal of maintaining literary excellence.
 The series features contributions from the cream of Australia’s authors for children and young people, including Shaun Tan, David Metzenthen, Phillip Gwynne, Jack Heath, Sofie Laguna and Leigh Hobbs.
 Trust Me Too was selected as a White Raven 2013 title and was presented at the Bologna Children’s Book Fair.
 Only 250 of the world’s best children’s books are selected for this award.
 In promoting literature, we are also leading from the front.
-In 2009, we established Creative Net Speakers Agency.
+In 2009, we established Creative Net Speakers’ Agency.
 Creative Net was set up to facilitate author and illustrator participation in schools, libraries, conferences and festivals, without the cost of paying a speakers’ agency a fee.
 Creative Net represents not only FSP creators, but a large portion of the talented children’s and young adult authors and illustrators in Australia.

 Our Record and Reputation

-We have published over 140 titles to date.
-In our inaugural year, we published two titles and on average we publish ten titles annually.
+We have published over 150 titles to date.
+In our inaugural year, we published two titles.
+Now, on average, we publish fourteen titles annually.

 Our small list allows us to focus on literary merit and excellence in design.
 Our first ever title was short-listed in the 2008 Victorian Premier’s Literary Awards, and we continue to accrue widespread critical acclaim and recognition via awards and short-listings.

 Although FSP is an emerging publisher in literature for children and young adults, its publisher, Paul Collins, has a track record as a publisher that spans 45 years.